Peter Scully: Child sex abuse

-Dark web child pornography
+Dark web and Daisy's Destruction

-Scully operated a secret dark web child pornography website known as "No limits fun" ("NLF").
-The most notorious video Scully produced was Daisy's Destruction, which he sold on his site to clients for up to $10,000.
-Made in 2012, the multi-part video is so extreme that it was for some time regarded as an urban legend.
-It features the torture and rape of three girls by Scully and two Filipina women.
+Scully operated a secret dark web child sexual abuse website known as "No Limits Fun" ("NLF").
+Scully produced his now notorious film, Daisy's Destruction, which he commercially sold and distributed on his site for up to US$10,000.
+It features the torture and rape of three girls, including an 18 month old infant, by Scully and two Filipina women.
 Urged on by Scully, some of the most severe physical abuse was carried out on the children by one of his girlfriends, then 19-year-old Liezyl Margallo, who was formerly trafficked as a child.

 Prior to the video gaining attention by the general public, Scully broadcast Daisy's Destruction privately on a pay-per-view basis.
-Due to the content, it quickly garnered attention by law enforcement and media.
+Due to the graphic content, it quickly garnered attention of law enforcement and media.
 The Dutch National Child Exploitation Team was the first to open an investigation with the goal of locating the victims.
 Subsequently, an international manhunt for those responsible for the video's production was launched.
-Scully was tracked to Malaybalay City in the Philippines and arrested on 20 February 2015.
-Investigators had six warrants for his arrest, all relating to the abduction and sexual abuse of the two cousins.
+Scully was tracked in Malaybalay City and arrested on 20 February 2015.
+Investigators had six warrants for his arrest, all relating to the abduction and sexual abuse of two cousins.
 While they searched for Scully in the Philippines, investigators tracked down the three primary victims in Daisy's Destruction.
-Liza was found to be alive as was Daisy, who had lasting physical injuries from her severe mistreatment.
-According to Margallo, Scully recorded himself in a video with Cindy, in which he allegedly raped and tortured her, then made her dig her own grave before strangling her with a rope.
+Liza (victim 1) was found to be alive as was Daisy (victim 2) who had lasting physical injuries from her severe mistreatment.
+According to Margallo, Scully recorded himself in a video with Cindy (victim 3), in which he raped and tortured her, then made her dig her own grave before strangling her to death with a rope.
+Prior to Daisy's Destruction, Scully also killed another victim named "Barbie" of prosecutors but was never convicted for the murder.

-Among those who acquired and publicized the Daisy's Destruction video was one of the biggest-ever purveyors of child pornography, Scully's fellow Australian Matthew David Graham, better known by his online pseudonym Lux.
-Apprehended at age 22, Graham ran a series of "hurtcore" child pornography sites.
+Among those who acquired and publicized the film were one of the biggest-ever purveyors of child sexual abuse material (CSAM), Scully's fellow Australian Matthew David Graham, better known by his online pseudonym Lux.
+Apprehended at age 22, Graham ran a series of "hurtcore" child sexual abuse sites.
 Graham claimed that he had published the video on his own website "in the name of freedom".
+Years later, in 2021, Daisy's Destruction resurged after it was found in the possession of American reality television star Josh Duggar.